Renode Sensor Data Format (RESD)¶

 'resd list-blocks NAME' list data blocks from RESD file with identifier NAME

-'resd describe-block NAME INDEX' show informations about INDEXth block from RESD with identifier NAME
+'resd describe-block NAME INDEX' show information about INDEXth block from RESD with identifier NAME

 'resd get-samples NAME INDEX "START_TIME" COUNT' lists COUNT samples starting at START_TIME from INDEXth block of RESD with identifier NAME